thmasTangCN/Balancics/README.md

 # Alternatively, refer to Question 1 (Q1) in the Q&A section.
 Follow the instructions there to conduct a simple application or test immediately.

-We currently provide Chinese and English versions.
+We currently provide Chinese versions only.
 Community members who wish to volunteer their time to translate the project into other languages are welcome to contact the author.
 ***

 ## 📂 Structure